buzzqw/TUS/OBSS/OBSSv2-eng.md

 > If fate is against us, too bad for it. (motto of the 1st "Tuscania" Carabinieri Parachute Regiment)

-Each character has a number of Fate Points equal to (20 - Level)/5, rounded to the nearest integer, with a minimum of 1.
+Each character has a number of Fate Points equal to (20 - Level)/5, rounded down, with a minimum of 1.
 Fate Points reset and are counted per game session.
 You recover one Fate Point each time you roll at least three 1s in a check.

 It doesn' \*\*t cost Actions to use a Fate Point and can be used to: